singularity0614/jerryjin.dev/posts/blog/coding-as-a-hobby.md

 ### Manim

 This was perhaps my first venture into code when I was in Year 8, where I used 3Blue1Brown's library, Manim, for animating some videos.
-It wasn't to hard to learn, and it was my first foray into code so the outcomes were very nice in my opinion.
+It wasn't too hard to learn, and it was my first foray into code so the outcomes were very nice in my opinion.
 I even used it in a science assessment and got full marks for it!

 ### Conclusion